K-Phoen/regis/README.md

 docker-compose -f docker/docker-compose.yml up
 ```

+Regis is now accessible at http://localhost:8080/app_dev.php

+### Tests

+Run `make tests`

 ### Private repositories

 In order to be able to inspect private repositories, Regis needs its own SSH
 keys.
-They are usually stored in ./var/ssh
+They are usually stored in `./var/ssh`.
-You can then declare a key to github using the following command:
+You can then declare a key to GitHub using the following command:

 ```
 ./bin/console regis:deploy-key:add --owner=K-Phoen --repository=regis-test --public-key=./var/ssh/id_rsa_test_regis.pub